daniel5151/blog/content/post/c-is-not-dependency-free.md

 the same can't be said about its _standard library_.

 <!--more-->

+> Note: the original title of this post was "C Is Not Dependency Free".
+This
+> title didn't reflect the actual message I was trying to convey (namely, that
+> it can be tricky for beginners getting started with freestanding C to know
+> which methods they can and can't use), and was disingenuous at best, and
+> actively misleading at worst.

 > To keep things simple, I'll be focusing exclusively on C, though it should be
 > noted that everything here applies to C++ as well.
 While not a strict superset